As an Amazon Associate I earn from qualifying purchases.

 If you prefer solo camping, the NEMO Hornet Elite 1P is a great option for reducing pack weight while maintaining comfort and protection.

-6. Best Budget Tent: ALPS Mountaineering Lynx 2
+6. Best Value For Money: ALPS Mountaineering Lynx 2

 ALPS Mountaineering Lynx 2-Person Backpacking and Camping Tent Easy Setup, Weatherproof, Spacious & Ventilated Camping Tent/Lightweight